Difference between levothyroxine and thyroxine

 3. Estrogen, oral contraceptives, and certain seizure medications can also affect thyroid hormone levels.

-See also Levothyroxine vs levothyroxine
+See also T3 levothyroxine

 Consult your healthcare provider for personalized advice on managing side effects and interactions when taking levothyroxine or thyroxine.